 There are currently no secondary plans, community plans, or policy plans to further regulate the subject property.
 In light of the new Official Plan, the proposed intensification on this property is appropriate as it makes the best use of its potential.
-The unique location of the subject lot provides the opportunity to enhance community living in proximity to the existing Mosque and to amenities along Richmond Road, schools and services.
+The unique location of the subject lot provides the opportunity to enhance community living in proximity to the existing Mosque and to amenities along Richmond Road, such as schools and other services, including those at Bells Corners

 The City of Ottawa Official Plan supports the communities as a place for social connection, physical comfort, and health.
-It also supports new residential typologies that can help evolving areas integrate more housing units that suit the scale of the development on active roads and that fit in with neighbouring buildings.
+It also supports new residential typologies that can help integrate more housing units that suit the scale of the development on active roads and that fit in with neighbouring buildings.

-The objective is to meet the Official Plan definition of affordable housing, based on rents not making up more than 30% of a household's gross income, either "market affordable" or "core affordable":
+The objective of this project is to meet the Official Plan definition of affordable housing, either "market affordable" or "core affordable":